CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/Week2.md

 ## 8.)
 Now I start lab #2
 ## 9.)
 I changed the serial print message to:
 	  Serial.println("안녕하세요!");
 ## 10.)
 I changed the frequency of the blinks so that it blinks twice as fast
 ## 11.)
 I took video and uploaded new code to github

 # Reflection:
+## 1.)
+How long did it take you to complete this assignment?
+## 2.)
+What level of difficulty would you associate with this assignment?
+### Low
+## 3.)
+If you associated medium/high difficulty with this assignment, what aspect did you find the most difficult?
+### N/A

+## 4.)
+How comfortable do you currently feel with the course content?
+### I'm reasonably comfortable now with the content